OctopusSamples/SpaceCloner/README.md

 Sample PowerShell script to help you clone a space using the Octopus Deploy Restful API.

 # This cloning process is provided as is
 This script was developed internally for the Customer Success team at Octopus Deploy to solve specific use cases we encounter each day.
-We are sharing this script to help others.
-Think of this script as a starting point for your process.

-Please test it on an empty space before attempting to use it for any kind of real-world use.
-If you find something isn't working for your instance, fork this repo and modify the script to meet your needs.
+We are sharing this script to help other users of Octopus Deploy.
+To cover as many use cases as we run into as possible, the script has a set of generic comparisons in place.
+It matches by name, order is tracked via a simple index, etc.  We work in Octopus all day every day.
+As such, we are okay with a script that accomplishes 80-90% of a clone, and then spending a bit of time doing some manual work.

+It would be impossible for us to write a script such as this to match your hyper-specific use.
+For example, you might store a number of your variables in a key store, with Octopus storing the credentials.
+You could update the script so when it comes across a specific variable name the credentials are inserted into the variable value instead of pulling from the source instance.

+ This repository is [licensed](license) under the MIT license.
+You are free to fork the repo and add whatever feature you wish.
+Think of this script as a starting point in your process.
+We encourage you to fork it, test it out on an empty space or empty instance, look at the results and modify the script to meet your needs.
+It is possible for the script to work for your use cases without modification.

 # Use cases
 This script was written for the following use cases.